-HQW: For a student in temporary housing, finding school stability and genuine connection to a community can be a huge challenge.
+HOW: For a student in temporary housing, finding school stability and genuine connection to a community can be a huge challenge.
 Social support is as important as material support and provides a sense of emotional and social safety.
 For children, many aspects of that social support start with school.
 To help a student find a sense of connection and belonging, schools can try the following strategies.

-Institute a peer buddy program - When a new student arrives, connect him/her with a volunteer peer buddy.
-That buddy may do things like help the new student find the lockers, offer to sit with him/her at lunchtime, invite him/her to join a game at recess, check-in once a week to see how things are going, etc. Institute a student/adult mentorship program - It is very important for students to have at least one adult in the school that they trust and can go to.
+- Institute a peer buddy program When a new student arrives, connect him/her with a volunteer peer buddy.
+That buddy may do things like help the new student find the lockers, offer to sit with him/her at lunchtime, invite him/her to join a game at recess, check-in once a week to see how things are going, etc. - Institute a student/adult mentorship program It is very important for students to have at least one adult in the school that they trust and can go to.
 Mentoring programs help facilitate these relationships by carving out time to talk.
 Each mentor should commit to at least one 15-minute meeting per week with the student.
 This time can be used to talk about school goals and progress, strategize about the future, or simply "hang out."
-The important piece is that the relationship is open, ongoing, and provides a sense of social safety for the students to extracurricular activities - Take the time to ask a student about his/her interests and strengths (this goes back to the strengths-based approach).
+The important piece is that the relationship is open, ongoing, and provides a sense of social safety for the student. - Deliberately connect students to extracurricular activities Take the time to ask a student about his/her interests and strengths (this goes back to the strengths-based approach).
 Based on what the student says, connect him/her with elective classes, teams, before and after-school activities, or other groups that might be a good match.
 Show genuine interest in the student by following up to see how things are going.
-Being involved in group activities is one of the best ways to build social safety and support.
-Use a team approach - Strong school and community-based organizations in the area for collaborative programing and/or referrals.
-Make sure to have some type of community organization back to the student.
-WHY: Traumatic ex PARTNERSHIP, NOT POWER HOW : A safe and supportive environment is one in which partnership is valued over power.
-This does not mean that there aren't any rules or authority figures, but rather, it means that the approach to creating a functional school environment is about community and collaboration rather than punishment.
-Ideally, students will behave appropriately because they feel a responsibility to the school community of which they are a part rather than because they fear punishment.
+Being involved in group activities is one of the best ways to build social safety and support. - Use a team approach Strong school and community connections often involve many people.
+Build relationships with community-based organizations in the area for collaborative programming and/or referrals.
+Make sure to have some type of communication plan that allows information to be passed from the community organization back to the school.
+The same holds true for multiple people within the school; make sure there is an opportunity to check-in once in a while to discuss the student.